Seeing Straight: Document Orientation Detection for Efficient OCR: Results and Discussion

+Our ablation study highlights the individual contributions of dynamic cropping and classifier complexity to overall model performance.
+The baseline variant with a single-layer classifier and dynamic cropping achieves moderate accuracy, indicating that while spatial diversity in input patches is beneficial, a shallow classification head may under utilize the rich representations from the Phi-3.5 encoder.
+Replacing it with a deeper multi-layer classifier improves results across both ORB-English and ORB-Indic datasets, even without cropping, suggesting that classifier depth significantly enhances discriminative capacity.

+Finally, combining both techniques i.e., dynamic cropping and a multi-layer classifier achieves the highest accuracy on both benchmarks (96.81\% on ORB-En and 92.68\% on ORB-Indic) on the 4-class problem, demonstrating that dynamic cropping provides complementary spatial context that further boosts performance when paired with a sufficiently expressive classifier.
+This underscores the importance of architectural synergy in maximizing the rotation classification capability of vision-language models.

 \textbf{Failure Analysis:} We manually inspect failure cases of our rotation module across both ORB-En and ORB-Indic benchmark datasets.
-In the ORB-Indic test set, 24 images mostly in Tamil, Hindi, and Telugu were misclassified, primarily confusing $90^\circ$ and $0^\circ$ with $-90^\circ$ or $180^\circ$, respectively.
+In the ORB-Indic test set, 45 images, mostly in Tamil, Hindi, and Telugu were misclassified, primarily confusing $90^\circ$, $0^\circ$ and $240^\circ$ with $270^\circ$, $180^\circ$ or $120^\circ$, respectively.
 These errors were typically due to the text being not a majority of the document as well as non uniform placement of the text in the document.

-In contrast, only 2 misclassifications occurred in the ORB-En-SROIE, where $90^\circ$ samples were predicted as $-90^\circ$.
+In contrast, only 2 misclassifications occurred in the ORB-En-SROIE and 1 in ORB-En-FUNSD, where $90^\circ$ and $240^\circ$ samples were predicted as $270^\circ$ and $0^\circ$.
 This is primarily due to excessive padding around the text regions as well as off-centered text.
 However, we observed 25 similar misclassifications in the ORB-En-SynthDog subset, indicating a higher sensitivity to synthetic document variability as well as skewed placement of the text in the document.
-Figure~\ref{fig:failure-cases} presents visual examples of these failures, highlighting model confusion caused by unbalanced margins, uneven or extended padding around text regions, and non-standard document layouts.
+Figure~\ref{fig:failure-cases} presents visual examples of these non-standard document layouts, highlighting model confusion caused by unbalanced margins, uneven or extended padding around text regions.